 The University of Southampton is one of the UK’s top research universities, ranking 11th by volume for its high-quality research in the 2014 Research Excellence Framework.
 Southampton Education School, based in the Faculty of Social Sciences, was ranked 7th by intensity from 76 Education departments in the UK.
 The School is one of the foremost Education departments in Europe.

-Due to growth of the School and in line with its ambition to be a world-leading centre for research and teaching, this flourishing School is seeking to appoint an Associate Professor and Three Lecturers whose interests and expertise align with our Research, Education, Knowledge Exchange and Enterprise activities.
+Due to growth of the School and in line with its ambition to be a world-leading centre for research and teaching, this flourishing School is seeking to appoint a Lecturer whose interests and expertise align with our Research, Education, Knowledge Exchange and Enterprise activities.

-3 lecturer positions are available.
-The successful applicants will join one of the following research centres:
+The successful applicant will join the following research centre:

-You will be an integral member of our programme teams and one of the research centres and therefore need to be a team player as well as capable of developing and leading your own research agenda.
-You will be able to demonstrate how you will be ready for future REF submission through a publication record and research trajectory that demonstrates high quality.
+You will be an integral member of our programme teams and the LEEP research centre.
+You will therefore need to be a team player as well as capable of developing and leading your own work.
+For those applying for a balanced contract (research, education and knowledge exchange) you will be able to demonstrate how you will be ready for future REF submission through a publication record and research trajectory that demonstrates high quality.
+For those applying for an education contract you will be expected to demonstrate excellence in teaching and educational leadership.
 There will be opportunities to develop your knowledge and expertise through staff development courses and events.

 For an informal discussion about the posts, please contact the Head of School, Professor Martin Dyke M.Dyke@southampton.ac.uk, our Deputy Head of School Research Professor Kiki Messiou on K.Messiou@southampton.ac.uk or our Deputy Head of School Education Dr Miranda Dodd M.Dodd@southampton.ac.uk